2023 Ontario Income Tax Calculator

 Combined Federal and Provincial Taxes

-- Apply the Federal Tax Rate on your income to get your federal tax.
+- Use the Federal Tax Rate on your income to find your federal tax.

-- Sum up both figures for your overall tax.
+- Add both amounts for your total tax.

 Use of an Ontario Tax Calculator